- Anne Zaki

 Along with participating on the January Series 2014, Anne will also be a presenter at the Calvin Symposium on Worship, which is a three-day conference sponsored by the Calvin Institute of Christian Worship and the Center for Excellence in Preaching.
 The conference brings together a wide audience of pastors, worship leaders and planners, artists, musicians, scholars, students and other interested worshipers.
 People come from around the world for a time of fellowship, worship, and learning, seeking to deepen and integrate all aspects of worship, develop their gifts, encourage each other and renew their commitment to the full ministry of the church.

-Presentations at Calvin College:Is the Arab Spring the Arab Christian's Fall?
+Presentations at Calvin University:Is the Arab Spring the Arab Christian's Fall?

 Part of the: January Series